OoZe1911/JTunnel/README.md

 # JTunnel
-JTunnel is a Web page which can be used to browser the web and act as a web gateway so the browser is only connected to JTunnel even while browsing other pages.
+JTunnel is a Web page which can be used to browse the web and act as a web gateway so the browser is only connected to JTunnel even while browsing other pages.